Ag23422/ey/README.md

-this is the vitagaya website for financial assistance linux version
+this is the vitagaya website for financial assistance for linux version and windows version